AT&T: Don't Buy Into The Negative Narrative

 AT&T’s stock is rolling over

-In the piece the author states:
+In the piece, the author states:

 “AT&T's share price is rolling over.”